 - Choose teachers you had for core subjects.
 Some colleges ask for one recommendation from a math or science teacher and one from a humanities teacher.
 Make sure the teachers you select fulfill any requirements set out by colleges.
 Check your school’s admissions website to ensure you’re asking the right people.

 - Often, colleges want a recommendation from your high school guidance counselor.
 It is important to cultivate a relationship with your counselor early so that you are more to them than just a name in a sea of faces.
 If you don’t have a relationship with your guidance counselor, you can still ask for a recommendation.
 Make an appointment and spend some time having a conversation.
 Having them know you a little bit is better than not having them know you at all.

 If you’re a transfer student:

 - It is not a good idea to go back to your high school teachers for letters of recommendation, since you’ve been away for at least a semester.
-Depending on your reason for transferring, it may be hard to find someone who knows your work your personality well enough to write a letter.
+Depending on your reason for transferring, it may be hard to find someone who knows your work or your personality well enough to write a letter.
 If you have a professor at your institution whose class you did well in and who you know decently well, ask them.
 If you took a class taught by a teaching assistant, they may be willing to write your letter as well.
 Ask if the professor of the class will read over it and co-sign it.